hanxiaomax/Learncpp_CN/docs/13-9-destructors.md

 ---

-A **destructor** is another special kind of class member function that is executed when an object of that class is destroyed.
+A [[destructor|析构函数]]is another special kind of class member function that is executed when an object of that class is destroyed.
 Whereas constructors are designed to initialize a class, destructors are designed to help clean up.

 When an object goes out of scope normally, or a dynamically allocated object is explicitly deleted using the delete keyword, the class destructor is automatically called (if it exists) to do any necessary clean up before the object is removed from memory.
 For simple classes (those that just initialize the values of normal member variables), a destructor is not needed because C++ will automatically clean up the memory for you.

 However, if your class object is holding any resources (e.g. dynamic memory, or a file or database handle), or if you need to do any kind of maintenance before the object is destroyed, the destructor is the perfect place to do so, as it is typically the last thing to happen before the object is destroyed.

-Destructor naming
+## 析构函数命名

 Like constructors, destructors have specific naming rules: